XVIII Airborne Corps Field Training Exercise

-U.S. Soldiers assigned to XVIII Airborne Corps Headquarters and Headquarters battalion apply a tourniquet during a tactical combat casualty care during a training session on Fort Bragg, N.C., Sept.
+U.S. Soldiers assigned to XVIII Airborne Corps Headquarters and Headquarters Battalion conduct tactical training during a field-training exercise on Fort Bragg, N.C., Sept.
 30, 2025.
-The goal of the TCCC session was to teach Soldiers methods to help reduce the deaths before casualties reach a medical facility.
-(U.S. Army photo by Spc.
-Darius M. Smith)
+XVIII ABC participates in training events that demonstrate the ability to project combat power and win decisively should diplomacy fail.
+(U.S. Army video by Pfc.
+Alexis Fischer)

 |Date Taken: